karleighponnock/todo_list_1/README.md

   ## How_to_use
   - run npm start
-  use input text box to type in new item when item is added to page text box will clear now you can add another item OR click on item you want to delete and it will be removed
+  use input text box to type in new item press enter ot the submit button when item is added to page text box will clear now you can add another item OR click on item you want to delete and it will be removed